Egypt Accuses Israeli Finance Minister Of“Sabotaging” Gaza Ceasefire Talks

-CAIRO, Feb 13 (NNN-MENA) – Egypt said yesterday that, Israeli Finance Minister, Bezalel Smotrich, is sabotaging Gaza ceasefire talks in Cairo.
+Egypt said on Monday that Israeli Finance Minister Bezalel Smotrich is sabotaging Gaza ceasefire talks in Cairo.

-In a statement released yesterday, the Egyptian Foreign Ministry said, Smotrich“continues to make irresponsible and inflammatory statements, which only reveal a hunger for killing and destruction, and sabotage any attempt to contain the crisis in the Gaza Strip.”
+In a statement released on Monday, the Egyptian Foreign Ministry said Smotrich“continues to make irresponsible and inflammatory statements, which only reveal a hunger for killing and destruction, and sabotage any attempt to contain the crisis in the Gaza Strip.”

-Smotrich told his faction that Egypt“bore considerable responsibility for what happened on Oct 7” given that arms were smuggled to Hamas largely through Egypt.

-Egypt is hosting new rounds of negotiations, under Egyptian-Qatari sponsorship, with the goal of bringing calm to the Gaza Strip and releasing Palestinian prisoners and Israeli detainees.– NNN-MENA
+Egypt is hosting new rounds of negotiations, under Egyptian-Qatari sponsorship, with the goal of bringing calm to the Gaza Strip and releasing Palestinian prisoners and Israeli detainees. ■

 Legal Disclaimer: